 Then, you can continue northwards.
 If you have time and are interested, you can pay a short visit to Samar Dunes (near Kibbutz Samar), which are one of the last remaining sand dunes in the Arava.
 Run up the majestic dune and roll your way down, or bring with you something to slide on!

 You can stay the night at one of the kibbutzim in the area.
-I recommend on Kibbutz Lotan, an eco-friendly Jewish settlement, that is one of the leading places in the world in the natural building field.
+I recommend Kibbutz Lotan, an eco-friendly Jewish settlement, that is one of the leading places in the world in the natural building field.
 You might get a chance to sleep in one of their cool natural buildings!
-They also have a nice tour in their eco-park, that takes place every day at 9:00 AM.
-Talk with them on the phone +972-54-9799030 or by email email@example.com.
+They also have a nice tour in their eco-park, which takes place every day at 9:00 AM.
+Talk with them on the phone +972-54-9799030 or by email [email protected].

 Get a glimpse of Kibbutz Lotan in this video by Kibbutz Lotan:

 This day is also possible without a car (by public transportation):

 You can get on any bus driving to the north along road number 90 from the Central Bus Station in Eilat and ask the driver to stop at Elifaz/ Timna Park Junction (in Hebrew: אליפז/ פארק תמנע).
 The bus ride should cost around 14 ILS.
 From the junction, you can continue by foot to Timna Park and pay the entrance fee (around 50 ILS).
 I recommend you rent a bike from the visitor center at the entrance and paddle along the many bike trails in the park.
 A regular bike rental will cost you 60 ILS for half a day, and an electric bike rental will cost you 85 ILS for 4 hours.